 The Ministerial Panel will consider requests for exemption.
 If the Ministerial Panel grants an exemption, we will consider your application to have met the requirements under section 4.2.1.

-Before you consider seeking an exemption, note:
+If you apply for, but are not granted an exemption, your application will not be assessed for funding.